CodeYourFuture/Module-Databases/Big-Spender/readme.md

 INSERT YOUR QUERY HERE
 ```

+(Make sure the results from your query include the _names_ of the suppliers, not just the IDs).

 **Claire:** Thanks, that's really helpful.
 I can't quite figure out...what is the total amount spent on each of these two dates (1st March 2021 and 1st April 2021)?

 **You:** I think you can use the BETWEEN clause to get the total amount spent on a range of dates, just like we used earlier.